-New Burger King Ad Hacks Google Home Devices – Internet And Google Respond to “What Is The Whopper Burger?”
+New Burger King Ad Hacks Google Home Devices – Internet And Google Respond to ‘What Is The Whopper Burger?’

 As of now, the kerfluffle about the Burger King ad is sure to have ad executives around the world talking.
 Because even if nothing else was accomplished, Burger King got people talking about their signature sandwich, the Whopper.

-[Featured image by AzriSuratmin/Shutterstock]
+[Featured Image by AzriSuratmin/Shutterstock]